steve0511/resty-redis-cluster/README.md

 end
 ```

-### Not support now
+### Limitation

-1. MSET, MGET operations
+1. Doesn't support MSET, MGET operations yet

-2. transactions operations: MULTI DISCARD EXEC WATCH
+2. Doesn't support transactions operations: MULTI DISCARD EXEC WATCH

+3. Doesn't support pub sub support.
+Actually redis cluster didn't check slot for pub sub commands, so using normal resty redis client to conenct with specific node in a cluster still works.

-3. auto-discovery for new adding slave nodes(only slave,no master), unless retrigger new slot mapping cached refresh
+4. auto-discovery for cases adding new slave (but without new master), unless retrigger new slot mapping cached refresh

-4. While enable slave node reading, if slave -> master link is down(maybe still under sync and recovery), resty-redis-cluster will not filter these nodes out.
+5. While enable slave node reading, if slave -> master link is down(maybe still under sync and recovery), resty-redis-cluster will not filter these nodes out.
    This is because cluster slots command will not filter them out.